Travelling front solutions in a spatially heterogeneous reaction-diffusion system: Front solutions

 \subsubsection{Initialised travelling fronts}

 We now set out to construct front solutions as in Definition~\ref{def:front} with a non-uniformly moving interface connecting {\it motionless} background states.
 We will work with the fast-reaction scaling \eqref{eq:PDE_model_fast_reaction} which is equivalent to \eqref{eq:PDE_model}.
-The key observation its that, if such solutions exist then for every fixed $s \geq s_0$ their time derivatives $(U_s, V_s)(x,s) \rightarrow 0, x \rightarrow \pm \infty$.
+The key observation its that, if such solutions exist then for every fixed $s \geq s_0$ their time derivatives satisfy $(U_s, V_s)(x,s) \rightarrow 0, x \rightarrow \pm \infty$.
 So, instead of working directly with the solutions $(U, V)$ we instead will study the time evolution of the time derivatives $(U_s, V_s)$.
-For sufficiently smooth functions $\left(U_0,V_0\right) = \left(U_0,V_0\right)(x)$, we define operators through through the vector field of \eqref{eq:PDE_model_fast_reaction}, that is, through its the right-hand-side
+For sufficiently smooth functions $\left(U_0,V_0\right) = \left(U_0,V_0\right)(x)$, we define their generalised `time derivative' operators through the right-hand side of the vector field of \eqref{eq:PDE_model_fast_reaction} as follows: